 Boyd Cooper's level is one of the most popular ones in the game, and with his simultaneously disturbed/disturbing and amusing character, he does look to be the most liked out of the Thorney Towers residents.

 Fanon: Loboto being Bobby's father, due to the similarities in their appearance and personality.

-Genius Bonus: The Waterloo World level's background music is composed of the lesser known portions of the 1812 Overture.
+Genius Bonus: The Waterloo World level's background music is composed of the lesser-known portions of the 1812 Overture.
 For the record, the piece celebrates the defeat of Napoleon's army (though not at the Battle of Waterloo).

 Hilarious in Hindsight: You get an achievement on Steam for listening to Vernon's entire story foreshadowing the asylum called "Wolpaw Says Thanks".
 This is very similar to an achievement in another, later Eric Wolpaw-penned game, Portal 2, where a very similar thing happens if you save the Prometheus/Oracle turret.